 AGI is a leading provider of the equipment and solutions required to support the efficient storage, transport, and processing of food globally.
-AGI has manufacturing facilities in Canada, the United States, Brazil, India, France, and Italy and distributes its product worldwide.
+AGI has manufacturing facilities in Canada, the United States, Brazil, India, Italy, and France and distributes its product worldwide.

-AGI was established in 1996 with the objective of establishing a business focused on grain equipment and solutions.
-Since that time, AGI has grown into adjacent markets, including fertilizer, food, feed, and seed equipment as well as into new geographies, both of which enable the Company to more fully support the global food supply chain.
+AGI was founded in 1996 with the objective of establishing a business focused on farm grain equipment and solutions.
+Since that time, AGI has grown into adjacent markets, including fertilizer, food, feed, and seed equipment, entered new customer segments such as commercial-scale projects, and expanded into new geographies.
+Taken together, this enables the Company to fully support the global food supply chain as well as accelerate our growth ambitions.
 In addition to driving long-term growth, this strategy also provides meaningful benefits in terms of diversification to demand drivers, geography, regional weather events, seasonality, and cyclicality.